aaronottinger/aaronottinger.github.io/classes/hott/index.md

 **1. Move if you need to: You know your body best.**

 If you need to get up, sit down, go to the bathroom, and so forth, please do so.
 You do not need permission.
+This one may be less applicable online, but it does apply to online, one-on-one conferences.

 **2. Stay home if you need to:**